 Improved Mobility.
 Reduced Pain.
 New Cartilage Growth.

-OA is a degenerative joint condition that impacts millions of people around the world.
+A degenerative joint condition that impacts millions of people around the world.
 While the condition can develop in any joint in the body, it most commonly impacts the knees, hips, neck, lower back, and small joints of the fingers and toes, and causes reduced mobility and debilitating pain.

 This condition begins when the cartilage at the end of the patient’s impacted bones begins to wear down.
 In healthy bones, this cartilage acts as a “cap” on the joint bones that allows their smooth, pain-free motion.
 When a patient suffers from OA, this cartilage progressively breaks down, leading to pain, swelling, and reduced mobility.
 If the patient’s condition continues to progress, they may: